pfaffdev/empathy_factors_study/README.md

-# Factors for Empathy Survey
+# Empathy Factors Study

-A survey app with the purpose of assisting in an investigation of how various factors affect a person's empathy.
+A survey app with the purpose of aiding data collection in an investigation into how various factors affect a person's empathy.